quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part70_The_Bellman_Err.md

 :p How does the BE relate to the structure of an MDP?

 ??x
 The BE is a measure of the error introduced by approximating the value function of an MDP.
-In some cases, such as the first described MDP where \(v = 0\) is exact, the BE can be zero.
+In some cases, such as the first described MDP where $v = 0$ is exact, the BE can be zero.
 However, in other MDPs like the second example, this same solution introduces non-zero bias.

-For the second MDP, if states B and B' are equally weighted by d, then the BE for the value function \(v = 0\) would be \(\sqrt{2/3}\).
+For the second MDP, if states B and B' are equally weighted by d, then the BE for the value function $v = 0 $ would be$\sqrt{2/3}$.

 The key point is that while observable data can tell us about the behavior of an MDP, it does not reveal its underlying structure or the minimal-BE value functions.
 Thus, additional information beyond the data is required to accurately determine BE.
 ??x